ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/command-line-arguments.markdown

-# Configuration : Command Line Arguments
+# Configuration: Command Line Arguments

 Running RavenDB using command line options provides the ability to setup both its behavior (e.g. running as daemon or service) and its configuration options.